floyddc/Kali-Customization/README.md

 - `sudo -s` to log in as superuser
 - `chmod +x installer.sh installer2.sh` to give scripts execution permissions
 - `./installer.sh` to run the first script
-- Wait the end of the first installation, so don't close anything
+- Wait for the end of the first installation, so don't close anything
 - `./installer2.sh` to run the second script

 ## Recommended initial phase